A set of legal rights and restrictions over land favouring a person or party registered on the property title

 Before undertaking any works or activities within an easement, ensure you understand what type of easement affects your land and any specific requirements and restrictions that have been assigned to it.
 Your building designer or a legal adviser may be able to assist you.

-Find more information on controlled and restricted activities within transmission easements in our brochure (PDF).
+Find more information on controlled and restricted activities within transmission easements in our brochure (PDF) and within distribution easements in our Building Near Powerlines brochure (PDF).
 Also check whether the works or activity you propose require approval permits from your local council.

 What are my responsibilities if there's an easement on my property?